hogantan/DJIAAPP/README.md

 ## Features
 ### a.
 Waypoint Mission

-This section explains the various logic in the `WaypointMissionhandler` class.
+This section explains the various logic in the `WaypointMissionHandler` class.

 #### Parsing Waypoint Mission files